Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Discussion

-Currently, the existing development in TNA is testing validation routines and in particular, expanding bootstrapping, building null models that are appropriate for directed weighted networks.
+Currently, the existing development in TNA is expanding the validation routines and, in particular, expanding bootstrapping, building null models that are appropriate for directed weighted networks.
 While not demonstrated due to space limitations, TNA supports the disparity algorithm as a null model to validate the network structure.
-We have also developed methods for estimating and comparing TNA graphs with transition graphs based on counts (i.e., frequency).
-These methods would allow users to compare either methods, identify suitable models based on their context or find nodes that may have inflated transition probabilities.
-Furthermore, we are working on building validation methods for centralities ---based on case dropping--- and network comparison \cite{Epskamp_Waldorp_Mõttus_Borsboom_2018}.
+We have also developed methods for estimating TNA graphs based on frequency which are suitable where Markov assumptions do not hold.
 A longitudinal TNA model is also being developed with a range of visualization and statistical metrics for the longitudinal process.
-Besides, improving and expanding the existing R package to include more functions for estimating and visualizing different networks with different options.
+Besides, we are currently improving and expanding the existing R package to include more functions for estimating and visualizing different networks with different options.
 Given the recency of the methods, several tests and experiments are being performed to test the functionalities and applications using simulated data, e.g., the value and meaning of different centrality measures in a transition process, such as diffusion centrality.

 Of course, not all network analysis methods are transferable to TNA.
-Centrality measures ---and in fact all network measures--– are context sensitive.
-In TNA, out-strength is always one (given that probabilities sums to 1) for all nodes and is therefore, not useful.
+Centrality measures ---and, in fact, all network measures--- are context-sensitive.
+In TNA, out-strength centrality is always one (given that probabilities sum to 1) for all nodes and is, therefore, not useful in non-pruned networks.
 Similarly, non-directed centralities and centralities that are built for certain contexts, e.g., information centrality are not applicable in TNA.
 We also need to caution researchers before transferring concepts or ideas from SNA or other graph measures that they should use an appropriate theory-based measure with the right calculation methods.